On the Direct Construction of MDS and Near-MDS Matrices: Direct Construction of Nonrecursive MDS and NMDS Matrices

 In the context of implementing block ciphers, we know that if an efficient matrix $M$ used in encryption is involutory, then its inverse $M^{-1}=M$ applied for decryption will also be efficient.
 Hence, it is important to find MDS or NMDS matrices that are also involutory.

 In the following theorem, we present a method for obtaining involutory matrices from generalized Vandermonde matrices with $I=\set{n-1}$.
-The proof of this theorem can be approached similarly to the proof provided in~\cite[Theorem~4.3]{MDS_Survey} for Vandermonde matrices.
+The proof follows an approach similar to that~\cite[Theorem~4.3]{MDS_Survey} for Vandermonde matrices.
 However, it is important to note that in the proof of the following theorem, we rely on the conditions $\binom{n}{1}=\binom{n}{n-1}=0$ for even values of $n$ over $\mathbb{F}_{2^r}$.
-For brevity, we state the result without presenting a detailed proof.
+The proof is omitted for brevity.

 \begin{theorem} Let $V_1 = V_{\perp}({\bf x};I)$ and $V_2 = V_{\perp}({\bf y};I)$ be two generalized Vandermonde matrices of even order over $\mathbb{F}_{2^r}$ with ${\bf x}=(x_1,x_2,\ldots,x_n)$, ${\bf y}=(y_1,y_2,\ldots,y_n)$ and $I=\set{n-1}$.
-If $y_{i}=l+x_{i}$ for $i=1,2,\ldots,n$, for some $l\in \mathbb{F}_{2^r}^{\star}$ then ${V_2}{V_1}^{-1}$ is a lower triangular matrix whose nonzero elements are determined by powers of $l$.
+If $y_{i}=l+x_{i}$ for $i=1,2,\ldots,n$, for some $l\in \mathbb{F}_{2^r}^{*}$ then ${V_2}{V_1}^{-1}$ is a lower triangular matrix whose nonzero elements are determined by powers of $l$.
 Also, $V_1^{-1}V_2 ~(=V_2^{-1}V_1)$ is an involutory matrix. \end{theorem}

 \begin{remark} $V_1^{-1}V_2$ is involutory if and only if $V_1^{-1}V_2=V_2^{-1}V_1$ \end{remark}